Can you spare a few minutes?

 They will need to sell the family home to release money to allow each of them to buy somewhere else to live.
 They will have about £191,000 to share between them.
 If they share this equally they would each have £95,500.
 It would also be fair to share the ISAs and savings equally (a total of £43,000).
 This would give each of them £117,000.
 Both will need a small mortgage to buy and move into a new home, say of £40,000, On a repayment basis at 4% over 20 years this would cost each of them £242 per month.

 Rob will pay to support Gary.
-Anne and Rob have agreed that Rob should pay £515 a month which is in line with what Child Maintenance Options would assess as being payable: Child Maintenance Options.
+Anne and Rob have agreed that Rob should pay £515 a month which is in line with what the Child Maintenance Service would assess as being payable.
 So Rob’s available net income after paying the mortgage and contributing to Gary’s maintenance will be £2,496.